hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 }
 ```

 The above example only shows you how to directly set intercepter functions upon
 the method via the decorator.
-But most times you would want to defined the
+But most times you would want to define the
 function that can be reused in many scenarios.

 ```typescript